drflex007/drflex007/README.md

 - 💞️ I’m looking to collaborate on with same have learn eggerness
 - 📫 How to reach me
 ### Hello World 👋
-I am a fullstack software engineer from bangladesh
+I am a NOC Engineer from India
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working as NOC Engineer in DEN Network.
 - 🌱 Learning design patterns in depth
 <br>
 ## Connect with me